 Built-in inventory management

 Even with your inventory in our warehouses, you’re still able to view inventory counts in the ShipBob dashboard.
 You can also set reorder points and quantity from your ShipBob dashboard, so you never have your stock levels hit zero.

 “ShipBob has a lot of valuable reports that show our order revenue and costs, units sold, sales by SKU, days of inventory, SKU velocity, sales vs. inventory distributions showing where our customers are and where we’re shipping from, and more.”

 Ryan Casas, COO of Nature’s Ultra

 With ShipBob’s international fulfillment network, you can store products in locations closest to your customers.
 Shipping costs and delivery times are further reduced because your products are closer to customers.
 Best of all, if you split inventory across multiple ShipBob fulfillment centers, you can track all inventory from one single dashboard.

-“We use all of ShipBob’s fulfillment centers across the United States, in Canada, and Ireland.
+“We use all of ShipBob’s fulfillment centers across the United States, in Canada, and the EU.
 There is a cost benefit to being spread out, as orders can be shipped from warehouses that are closer to customers and delivered very quickly.

 We have access to live inventory management, knowing exactly how many units we have in each ShipBob fulfillment center.
 It not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.”